Sustainable development solutions at the Otaniemi campus were presented in April on a walking tour organised by Aalto University Campus & Real Estate.

 The urban cultivation area located in Ossinlampi since the autumn of 2013 is intended for practical and recreational purposes of Aalto students and staff, and the operation is managed by the Otaniemi urban gardening association.
 Following Tigerstedt's design, the area contains 45 plots that are sized 7 to 25m².
 You can find more information on plot applications and the association's operation on Inside and the association's Facebook site (Otaniemen kaupunkiviljely-yhdistys ry).

-Figures of sustainable development and report 2016
+Figures of sustainable development and reports

 Head of Workplaces and Sustainability